r2uTNIT/starsectorplusplus/README.md

 WIP mod for Starsector

-Probably the first Starsector mod to be written in Scala, can't know for sure though
+Possibly the first Starsector mod to be written in Scala, can't know for sure though